badetitou/badetitou.github.io/misc/_drafts/2022-10-25-test-your-moose-code-using-ci.md

 ```

 This code will be run by the CI and register the Pharo project inside the Iceberg tool of Pharo.
-This registration is then used by GitBridge to retrieve the location of the tests ressources folder.
+This registration is then used by GitBridge to retrieve the location of the test resources folder.

-Then, we have to update the `.smalltalk.ston` file (used by every smalltalk ci process) and adds a reference to our `preloading.st` file
+Then, we have to update the `.smalltalk.ston` file (used by every Smalltalk ci process) and add a reference to our `preloading.st` file.

 ```st
 SmalltalkCISpec {